tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 It will read all data every 5 minutes.
 Reading data more often is not possible due to the limitations of inverters.
 Health checks will be done more often.
 It is configurable on advanced inverter settings.

+The current firmware version and restart command is triggered via HTTP-Rest call.
+Username and password for that can be configured in advanced device settings.

 Currently, there exist three types of connections to the inverter, depending on the installed Firmware.

 |                       | At-Commands                | Custom Modbus                | Modbus                      |